taejs/book-exploring-async-basics/src/3_0_the_operating_system.md

 What we call synchronous code is in most cases code that appears as synchronous to us as programmers.
 Neither the OS or the CPU live in a fully synchronous world.

-Operating systems uses `preemptive multitasking` and as long as the operating system you're running is preemptively scheduling processes, you won't have a guarantee that your code runs instruction by instruction without interruption.
+Operating systems use `preemptive multitasking` and as long as the operating system you're running is preemptively scheduling processes, you won't have a guarantee that your code runs instruction by instruction without interruption.

 The operating system will make sure that all important processes get some time from the CPU to make progress.